PatriciaFeio/udacity-weather-journal-app/README.md

 ## Installation

-1. Clone or download this project to your machine [here](https://github.com/PatriciaFeio/udacity-weather-journal-app/tree/main).
+1. [Clone](https://github.com/PatriciaFeio/udacity-weather-journal-app.git) or [download](udacity-weather-journal-app-main.zip) this project to your machine.

 2. Install the required dependencies by running this command on the project directory: